WHAT IS A CROWN?

 Porcelain: Usually the most common, this is a tooth-colored crown made of porcelain reinforced resin.
 Dr. Holt will work with you to find the perfect shade that matches your smile exactly.
 This is the most natural and most common dental crown.

 Metal: These are made of gold or other metals.
 It is very strong and won’t break.
 Because this type isn’t tooth colored, it may not be the best for a front tooth.
 This type of crown would be best suited for a tooth in the back of the mouth.

-Before preparing your tooth for a crown, your dentist may numb the area with a local anesthetic.
+Before preparing your tooth for a crown, Dr. Holt may numb the area with a local anesthetic.
 Then, the tooth is reduced and shaped, removing any decay, damage, or injury.
 Your tooth may also need rebuilding if larger parts are missing.
 After, a mold is taken for the prepared tooth and the surrounding teeth.
 A temporary crown is then applied to protect the prepared tooth between visits.
 Typically, you will wear this temporary crown for about two weeks, or until your permanent crown is created and delivered.
 Once the permanent crown is attached, the cement will harden and you will be good as new!